Free tools

 Pick the method

-QLoRA is the budget path, LoRA the production default, full fine-tuning the maximum-quality option.
+QLoRA is the cheapest, LoRA is the production default, and full fine-tuning is the most thorough and the most expensive.

 3